 - Make recommended changes in lifestyle.
 Have a nutritionist formulate a diet that will take care of your kidneys, and ask your doctor to recommend an appropriate exercise program to make certain you stay in shape.
 And remember your mental health.
 A chronic condition like kidney disease can produce an unhealthy amount of stress, which might lead to depression if left untreated.

-The experienced care team at At-Home Care Company can help individuals with kidney disease improve health outcomes in a variety of ways, including provides transportation and accompaniment to medical visits, shopping and preparing nutritious meals, reminding older adults to adhere to medication schedules, and more.
-Reach out to us at (515) 292-2650 for additional details on our top-rated home care in Des Moines, Iowa or the surrounding communities!
+The experienced senior helpers at At-Home Care Company can help individuals with kidney disease improve health outcomes in a variety of ways, including providing transportation and accompaniment to medical visits, shopping and preparing nutritious meals, reminding older adults to adhere to medication schedules, and more.
+Reach out to us at (515) 292-2650 to learn more about our compassionate senior care in Waukee and the surrounding communities!